-Top news: Donald Trump calls for dialogue between India and Pakistan on Kashmir dispute
+Top news: UP law student who accused Chinmayanand of rape arrested on extortion charges

 The biggest stories of the day.

+A 23-year-old law student who accused Bharatiya Janata Party leader and former Union minister Chinmayanand of raping and physically exploiting her, was arrested on Wednesday on extortion charges.
+She will be produced at a court later in the day.

 Prime Minister Narendra Modi and United States President Donald Trump on Tuesday met on the sidelines of the United Nations General Assembly session in New York.
-Before the meeting, Trump stressed on the need for dialogue between India and Pakistan and said that it would be great if the two countries “can work out something on Kashmir”.
+Trump stressed on the need for dialogue between India and Pakistan and said that it would be great if the two countries “can work out something on Kashmir”.

-Modi received the Global Goalkeeper Award from the Bill and Melinda Gates Foundation for the Swachh Bharat Abhiyan.
-The award was presented to Modi by Microsoft founder Bill Gates in New York.

 Live updates